Discover the unique attributes of Philodendron goeldii, known for its lush green foliage and compact form.

-But make sure Philodendron Goeldii is not exposed to low temperature; otherwise, there is the risk of wilting or leaf drops.
+But make sure Philodendron Goeldii is not exposed to low temperatures; otherwise, there is the risk of wilting or leaf drops.

-This also applies to the Philodendron Goeldii, who are placed outdoors or those in the garden.
+This also applies to the Philodendron goeldii, placed outdoors or in the garden.

-For Philodendron Goeldii, keep in mind that they grow well in moist soil, which means that the humidity level must be high.
+For Philodendron goeldii, keep in mind that they grow well in moist soil, meaning the humidity level must be high.
 Anything ranging from 60%-80% in the morning and night is acceptable.

 Ensure this with a humidifier or by placing it in a tray filled with water.

 For the maximum growth of their lush green leaves, the best solution would be to use medium-balanced fertilizers with a ratio of 10:10:10 of nitrogen, phosphorous, and potassium.

 But if your plant needs some extra nutrition, add manure, considering it’s rich in organic matter.

 Make sure to provide fertilizer once every month, especially in summer and spring.
 While in winter, it’s best to stop giving the fertilizer to Philodendron goeldii.